-11 Each student must satisfactorily complete a minimum of two hundred and twenty days on supervised placements.
+7 Each student must satisfactorily complete a minimum of two hundred and twenty days on supervised placements.
 These placements will be arranged in consultation with the Director of the B.S.S. programme and the school fieldwork co-ordinators.
-Students who fail a placement in any year, provided they have made a serious attempt (F_1), and are fit to continue, may be permitted to repeat the placement and the related practice project.
+Students who fail a placement in any year, and are fit to continue, may be permitted to repeat the placement and the related practice project.
 Only one attempt at a repeat placement is normally permitted.
-Repeat placements normally take place during a year off-books and must be passed before students rise to the subsequent year.
-Senior Sophister placements may be repeated after the summer examinations.
+Repeat placements normally take place during a repeat year and must be passed before students rise to the subsequent year.
+Senior Sophister placements may be repeated after semester two examinations.
 These requirements regarding professional practice form part of the Bachelor in Social Studies with honors.
 Students who do not reach the required standard in social work practice will not be eligible for the award of the B.S.S. degree with honors.